lucaspereira34/clustering/README.md

 # Introduction

-In this project we apply unsupervised learning to organize countries in clusters based on their stats.
+In this project, we apply unsupervised learning to organize countries in clusters based on their stats.

-The dataset can be found in: https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data
+The dataset can be found at: https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data

 ## Packages